syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Load document with the specified page
+## Load the document with the specified page

 The `SfPdfViewer` allows you to load the document with the specified page using the `initialPageNumber` property.
 The following code example explains the same.